 RTF is the transaction fee for each transaction in a block being confirmed.
 Most calculators omit this term since it varies and is usually far less than the block reward.
 RM is the mining revenue per hour that can be calculated for most cryptocurrencies using the following equation:

-RB is the block reward, h is the network hash rate (in hash/seconds), t is time (in seconds), D is the network difficulty (sometimes just referred to as "difficulty"), and FP is the pool fee.
-FP can be omitted if mining solo.
-The 232 term should be replaced by 8192 for Zcash.
+RB is the block reward, h is the network hash rate (in hash/seconds), t is time (in seconds), M is the modifier, D is the network difficulty (sometimes just referred to as "difficulty"), and FP is the pool fee.
+M varies by cryptocurrency - e.g., it is 232 for Bitcoin and Ravencoin, 8192 for Zcash, 1 for Ether, etc. FP can be omitted if mining solo.

 Profit (P) can then be calculated using this formula: